ShakiraS1075/ShakiraS1075/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+ As a Transportation Security Officer, I am eager to transition into the CyberSecurity field.
+My goal is to expand my knowledge and acquire new skills to grow within Network Security.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]